alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 CVA = LGD \sum_{i=1}^n EE(t_i) \left(NDP(t_{i-1}) - NDP(t_i) \right)
 $$

-The CVA reduces the base price of the portfolio of transaction with the counterparty, to take into account the possibility of default:
+The CVA reduces the base value of the portfolio of transactions with the counterparty, to take into account the possibility of its default:

 $$
 V_\text{CCR} = V_\text{no CCR} - CVA
 $$

-It is a price adjustment and is destined to be hedged, all expectations above is taken under the risk-neutral measure.
+It is a value adjustment and is destined to be hedged, all expectations above is taken under the risk-neutral measure.

 ### Incremental and marginal CVA